The National Specialist Register Of The Malaysian Medical Council

 - he has been fully registered under section 14;

-- has attended specialized training in that specialty in a recognized training institutions;
+- has attended specialized training in that specialty in a recognized training institution;

 - holds a recognized specialist qualification;